 NASBA (National Association of State Boards of Accountancy) represents the 50 State Board of Accountancy and 4 districts which determines the Exam eligibility of the candidates.
 Different states of the US have different sets of eligibility criteria and a CPA aspirant needs to be evaluated as eligible for a given state before writing for the exams from that state.
 The relevant State Board of Accountancy declares the Exam score.
 After passing the exam one needs to apply for the license from the respective State Board of Accountancy in case he wants to practise as a Chartered Accountant in the United States and some more first world countries

-*FREE SUPPORT FOR ELIGIBILITY EVALUATION
+*GUIDANCE FOR ELIGIBILITY EVALUATION AND NTS

 Candidates are allowed to take all four sections of the exam during any testing window and in any order they choose.
 However, you may not take the same section more than once during any single testing window.